Jumbo Kingdom

-Jumbo Kingdom (珍寶王國) consisted of the Jumbo Floating Restaurant (珍寶海鮮舫) and the adjacent Tai Pak Floating Restaurant (太白海鮮舫), which were tourist attractions in Aberdeen South Typhoon Shelter, within Hong Kong's Aberdeen Harbour.
+Jumbo Kingdom (珍寶王國) consisted of the Jumbo Floating Restaurant (珍寶海鮮舫) and the adjacent Tai Pak Floating Restaurant (太白海鮮舫), which were tourist attractions in the Aberdeen South Typhoon Shelters within Hong Kong's Aberdeen Harbour.
 During its 44 years of operation, over thirty million visitors visited Jumbo Kingdom, including Queen Elizabeth II, Jimmy Carter, Tom Cruise, Chow Yun Fat, and Gong Li.
 A subsidiary, Jumbo Kingdom Manila, operated in Manila Bay, Philippines, but closed after eight years.
 Jumbo Kingdom was part of Melco International Development Limited, a company listed on the Hong Kong Stock Exchange.
-It suspended operations in 2020 amidst the COVID-19 outbreak.
+It suspended operations in 2020 amidst the COVID-19 pandemic.

 On 14 June 2022, the Jumbo Floating Restaurant was towed out of Hong Kong to Cambodia to await a new operator.
 While transiting in the South China Sea, it experienced bad weather and capsized near the Paracel Islands on 19 June 2022.
 Its operator has denied describing it as sunk.